openstack/zun-tempest-plugin/doc/source/index.rst

    contain the root `toctree` directive.

 ==================================================
-Welcome to the documentation of zun_tempest_plugin
+Welcome to the documentation of Zun tempest plugin
 ==================================================

 Contents: